 To ensure trouble-free vehicle performance, it is very important to follow an established preventive maintenance program.
 Regular and consistent vehicle maintenance can prevent vehicle downtime and expensive repairs that can result from neglect.
-Use the Pre-Operation and Daily Safety Checklist on page 10-3 and the Periodic Service Schedule and Periodic Lubrication Schedule to keep the vehicle in proper working condition.
-See Periodic Service Schedule on page 10-4.
-See also Periodic Lubrication Schedule on page 10-6.

 Any vehicle not functioning correctly should be removed from use until it is properly repaired.
 This will prevent further damage to the vehicle and avoid the possibility of injury due to unsafe conditions.